jiyfeng/uva-advanced-nlp/README.md

 General policy

 - Participation is critical for this course.
 Students who don't shown up more than 2 times will **fail** this course.
-- Submission is only accepted via Collab and no late submission is allowed.
-(To accommodate any potential internet issue, Collab will accept submission until Friday 12:30AM)
+- Submission is only accepted via Collab and **no** late submission is allowed.
 - For reading assignments, please write in your own words.
 Using other people’s materials (e.g., written text, code, or figures) without attribution is plagiarism and is never acceptable.
-- No extra credit in this course.

 [Here](files/grade.md) is the detail grading policy.